 Please note that these courses are immediately transferable for Otis undergraduate credit.
 Enrollment is on a space available basis and must be approved by the instructor of record.
-Please contact otisce@otis.edu or 310-665-6850 for further information.
+Please contact otisce@otis.edu or 310-665-6850 for further information.\

-Current Otis undergraduate students wishing to enroll in these courses should contact the Registration office at registration@otis.edu; or 310-665-6950 regarding Summer Session enrollment information.
+\Current Otis undergraduate students wishing to enroll in these courses should contact the Registration office at otisreg@otis.edu; or 310-665-6951 regarding Fall Session enrollment information.